 Leadership & Sustainability is an approved verifier body for the Higg Brand and Retail Module (BRM).
 The L&S team members have gone through the coursework necessary to deliver Sustainable Apparel Coalition Higg BRM verifications.

-Leadership & Sustainability has in 2021 verified more than 20 brands and retailer modules.
+Leadership & Sustainability has in 2021 verified nearly 20 brands and retailer modules.
 By using the Higg BRM, conscientious businesses can track, measure, and share their sustainability progress with value chain partners, consumers, investors, and other key stakeholders.
 Developed by the industry, this trusted assessment helps brands and retailers establish and maintain strong corporate social responsibility strategies and practices that promote the well-being of workers and the planet.

 Our Higg BRM Verifiers